The International Capital Markets Review: Denmark

 For corporate entities, the tax on listed portfolio shares will be calculated and paid annually based on a mark-to-market principle, and taxation will take place on an accrual basis even if no shares have been disposed of and no gains or losses have been realised.
 The corporate tax rate has been gradually lowered to 22 per cent.

 Individuals calculate their tax on all shares based on a realisation principle (exceptions apply).
-The tax rate for capital gains on shares and dividends is progressive and taxed at a rate of 27 per cent on the first 55,300 kroner in 2020 (for cohabiting spouses, a total of 110,600 kroner) and at a rate of 42 per cent on share income exceeding 55,300 kroner (for cohabiting spouses over 110,600 kroner).
+The tax rate for capital gains on shares and dividends is progressive and taxed at a rate of 27 per cent on the first 56,500 kroner in 2021 (for cohabiting spouses, a total of 113,000 kroner) and at a rate of 42 per cent on share income exceeding 56,500 kroner (for cohabiting spouses over 113,000 kroner).
+However, in September 2021, the Danish government has announced a new initiative under which, inter alia, the tax rate is to be raised from 42 to 45 per cent if the bill is passed.

 For all non-tax residents, capital gains on shareholdings remain tax-exempt irrespective of ownership percentage and ownership duration (certain anti-avoidance rules relating to Danish withholding taxation of dividends or rules on permanent establishment may apply).
 Generally, foreign corporate shareholders are also exempt from tax on dividends if holding at least 10 per cent in a Danish company (exceptions and anti-avoidance rules apply).
 Dividends paid to foreign corporate shareholders holding less than 10 per cent and dividends paid to individuals are subject to Danish withholding tax at a rate of 27 per cent.
 A request for a refund of Danish withholding tax may be made if the dividend receiving company is a resident of a state with which Denmark has entered into a double taxation treaty.

-Corporate entities are as a main rule subject to taxation on gains on ordinary claims, bonds, debt and financial debt contracts.
-Likewise, losses on these instruments are, as a general rule, deductible in full.
+Corporate entities are, as a main rule, subject to taxation on gains on ordinary claims, bonds, debt and financial debt contracts.
+Similarly, losses on these instruments are, as a general rule, deductible in full.
 With respect to intragroup financing, losses on receivables and gains on debts are, however, tax-exempt as a general rule.
 Corporate entities may elect to calculate the liable taxes on debt using a realisation principle.
 A mark-to-market principle must be applied for ordinary claims.

 For individual investors, the tax will as a main rule be calculated using a realisation principle.
 The taxpayer can apply for permission and is, in certain cases, entitled to calculate the taxes on a mark-to-market principle.